-Mark Hallerberg has been a Non-Resident Fellow at Bruegel since September 2013.
+Mark Hallerberg was a Non-Resident Fellow at Bruegel from September 2013 to 2022.
 He is a Professor of Public Management and Political Economy at the Hertie School of Governance and is Director of Hertie's Fiscal Governance Centre.

 He is the author of one book, co-author of a second, and co-editor of a third.
 He has published over twenty-five articles and book chapters on fiscal governance, tax competition and exchange rate choice.